getmoto/moto/docs/docs/configuration/index.rst

 Configure `mock_credentials: False` and `passthrough` if you want to only mock some services, but allow other requests to connect to AWS.

-You can either passthrough all requests to a specific service, or all URL's that match a specific pattern.
+You can either passthrough all requests to a specific service, or all URL's that match a specific regex.

 Reset Boto Session
 ------------------